jvtcl/quant-clustering/Lecture20_ClusterAnalysis.md

 Examining the Clusters
 ===
+#### A-Priori Knowledge
-- How well do the clusters match with prior expectations of data under analysis?
+- How well do the clusters match with prior understanding of the problem of interest?
   - e.g. Tracts in Downtown Denver are probably distinct from the rest of the city.
 - How well do the clusters suit the objectives of the analysis?
-  - e.g. Revealing different "socially vulnerable" neighborhood types.
+  - e.g. Revealing different types of "social vulnerability" across neighborhoods.

 Examining the Clusters
 ===
+#### External Validation
-- **External measures** or a **"ground-truth"** can be useful.
+- **External measures** or a **"ground-truth"** can also be useful.
 - Do the clusters align well with a particular outcome?
   - e.g. Are crime events concentrated more heavily in one cluster than others?
 - Do the clusters match a "ground truth" well?